We interviewed Kidpreneur Queen, Gemma Alker, on why the search is on for Australia’s youngest entrepreneurs.

 How will Club Kidpreneur change the way entrepreneurship is taught in schools?

 Club Kidpreneur teaches entrepreneurship and business skills to young children, aged 8-12 years, in a fun, engaging way.
 We believe it is extremely important to nurture the open-mindedness, creativity and enthusiasm of kids and empower them to become entrepreneurs as early as possible to prepare them for their future after school.
+Videos can be a great tool to work with the school projects.

 How will Club Kidpreneur affect the startup culture in Australia?